Zankoku-Okuno/octopus/README.md

 There's a cabal package, so you can use `cabal install octopus`.
 Alternately, install from github with `git clone github.com/Zankoku-Okuno/octopus.git && cd octopus && cabal install`.

+There's also a package for Sublime Text under the configs directory, in case you use that editor.

 Usage
 -----

 Installation will give you the `octi` program.
 So far, there are no fancy features, simply pass it a single file, and the file will be interpreted.
 If the file exports a binding for `main`, then its value will eval'd in the environment exported by the file.

-There are a couple toy programs under the `examples` directory.
-Import path normalization is not yet implemented, so interpret these files inside the directory.
+There are a few toy programs under the `examples` directory.
+Hopefully they demonstrate enough to get someone going, though I'd still recommend brushing up on some of J. Shutt's work on vau-calculus for the fun stuff.

+Octopus makes the most out of unicode to define nice names, but entering general unicode is difficult.
+We suggest using [unicoder](https://github.com/Zankoku-Okuno/unicoder), which processes a file, replacing backslash-name sequences with unicode.

+At the moment, the syntax is indentation-sensitive, but this is really just experimental support.
+It hasn't been stress-tested, so there may be lurking bugs.
+If your files magically aren't parsing right, please send us a copy of the file so we can fix whatever's going on.
+After that, maybe mucking with the whitespace a bit will trick it inot working?

 Features
 ========